Introvert weekends are my sanctuary.

 During each weekend, I try to make time for at least one “cultural” activity.
 It could be venturing into Central Park for the 10000th time, exploring the beautiful townhomes on the Upper East Side, or visiting a museum.
 This gets me out of my apartment and inspired.
 It doesn’t always work, especially if I’m feeling particularly rotten or not having a good weekend.
 But when it does, it’s great.

 If I don’t do something “cultural,” I try to meet up with a friend for some food or exploring (or both).
 Gotta have some social interaction sometimes, right?

 Most exciting or most boring weekend ever?

-Depending on how introverted or how much of an old soul you are, this might sound like the most exciting or most boring weekend ever.
+Depending on how introverted or how much of an old soul you are, my introvert weekend rituals might sound like the most exciting or most boring weekend ever.
 For my dad and brother, it’s probably their definition of hell.
 But for me, it works.
 It’s how I stay happy.
 It’s how I recharge.
 It’s how I get ready for a fulfilling week ahead.

 How do you spend your weekend?